Micpri/micpri.github.io/_posts/2021-08-06-Webscrape_Metjobs.md

 ![key skills measured modeled]({{ "/assets/webscrape_metjobs/key skills measured modeled.png" | absolute_url }})

-If modeling is the more sought after skill compared to measurements then what are the specifics.
+If modeling is the more sought after skill compared to measurements then what are the specifics?
 Here we can see requests for programming actually decreasing over time whereas soft (assuming software) are increasing.
 This seems to demand a different kind of computer literacy.

-Interestingly programming languages such as matlab and python are mentioned more and more.
+Interestingly, programming languages such as matlab and python are mentioned more and more.
 Whilst matlabs trend appears linear python looks exponential and really kicked off midway through the analysis period.
-Interestingly excel has consistently been mentioned showing no trend, and also at greater frequency than the two more specialist programming languages.
+Excel has consistently been mentioned (no trend) and also at a greater frequency than the two more specialist programming languages.

 ![key skills programming]({{ "/assets/webscrape_metjobs/key skills programming.png" | absolute_url }})